lazaronixon/react-native-turbolinks/README.md

 #### `renderTitle(title, subtitle)`
 Change title of current view.
 For example if you want to get title from page source.

-#### `evaluateJavaScript(script)`
+#### `injectJavaScript(script)`
-Evaluates a JavaScript string and return a promise with result of expression.
-You can use it to execute some kind of bridge methods on your page to make something or return something.
+Function that accepts a string that will be passed to the WebView and executed immediately as JavaScript.

 #### `renderActions(actions)`
 Change actions of current view.
 For example if you want to mount a menu looking for data-attributes on page source.